|

 proceed, "I accept all walks," he said, "as long as they accept

 me."
-After all, he had two SGK's in his fold and a retired
+After all, he had two SGK's in his fold, at the time, and a

-31. It is the SJ's ability to respond at faster-than-light speeds that
+31. It is a B'lines ability to respond at faster-than-light speeds that

 enables minimal,

 seemingly non-existent supervision of the Outlands.
-They are
+SJ's are

 as venerated on Theos as the Psionic Guard is on Vejhon, only SJ's are